h2020-momentum/MOMENTUM/Fleet management/Planning/PLANNING/readme.md

 * stop_candidates.py : It takes as an input disaggregated demand of OD trips with timestamp and approximate the best stop candidates.
 Planner can insert the desired maximum distance each user must walk to reach a available station.
 * vehicles_size.py: This module solve the VRP to define the fleet size for the operation.
 The user can choose the maximum route distance and the size of fleet.
-* facility_lication.py : (under developement) choose the optimal subset (set covering) via facility location MIP.
+* facility_location.py : The implementation of p-median alternative for the selection of the optimal subset from station candidated
+* generate_aimsun_requests.ipynb : a guide to generate requests for the Aimsun Ride tool
 # **Citing this model**
 In progress...